ivansojivarghese/ivansojivarghese/README.md

 ### Hi there! 👋 I'm Ivan!

-I'm a **developer & designer** with a keen interest in **Artificial Intelligence**.
+I'm an **engineer & builder** with a keen interest in **Artificial Intelligence**.
 I enjoy learning (unlearning & relearning) new concepts to solve the world's greatest challenges.

 #### Past:
 <ul>